 Classes may have an opportunity to go off campus for a hands-on day of learning.
 These trips are part of our regular curriculum and hold the same importance as a normal school day.
-These include trips to the Jewish Museum, the Museum of Jewish Heritage, and the Lower East Side Tenement Museum.

 Shabbat Services

 Shabbat services are a way for the community to come together, to develop social and spiritual connections, and to have a meeting place for our common Jewish interests.
 Having students participate in and lead their Shabbat services builds their confidence and comfort in the synagogue and reinforces the Hebrew reading that they are doing at school.